Being Human in the Age of AI

 Why does AI make us feel more human, not less?

 There is a beautiful finding here.
-Researchers at Stanford found what they called the "AI Effect": when people learn about AI's advances, they begin to rate distinctly human attributes — personality, emotion, belief, conscience — as more essential to being human, not less.
+Researchers at Stanford found what they called the "AI Effect": when people learn about AI's advances, they begin to rate distinctly human attributes, personality, emotion, belief, conscience, as more essential to being human, not less.
 Confronted with a machine that can imitate our logic and language, we instinctively re-anchor our identity on what the machine cannot do.
 The rise of artificial intelligence does not erode our sense of humanity.
 It clarifies it.
-It returns us, almost against our will, to the question of what we are actually for.
+It returns us, almost against our will, to the question of what we are actually here to do.

 AI raises the floor of creativity.
 It has not touched the ceiling.
 And the ceiling is where the irreplaceable work lives.